Lajos Tscheligi: Life outside Hungary

 In 1956 Hungary was threatened with political turmoil, which culminated in the popular uprising.
 The young family of four fled to Switzerland and lived in an apartment in Chur.
 In a studio in the old town of Chur, Tscheligi taught art.
 In the studio/gallery in St. Moritz he found the light and the freedom to explore philosophical thoughts with the significance of the colors.
 The unfolding of his inner urge for the expression of much needed transparency created the first abstract works.
 Influenced by the struggle for survival and the quest for integration in a foreign country, this was a difficult period but very liberating for his work.
 At last he could paint what he felt.
 He dedicated himself, inspired by the philosophy of Rudolf Steiner, to study his own personal painting style of metaphysical abstraction and to develop his own color philosophy.

 This was followed by invitations for exhibitions locally in Switzerland than France and England.
 In 1964/65 the family lived in the United States.
 But out of concern that his son would be called to serve as a soldier in the Vietnam War, the planned emigration was rejected and Tscheligi returned with his family to Switzerland.

 Admission as a member in Bern to the "Society of Swiss Painters, Sculptors and Architects" in 1965 and the obtaining of Swiss citizenship in 1971, helped Tscheligi slowly to find his way as an artist in Switzerland and obtain greater attention.

-Other numerous exhibitions in Europe, USA, South America and Asia increased the circle of lovers of his art.
+Other numerous exhibitions in Europe, the US, South America and Asia increased the circle of lovers of his art.

 On 13 June 2003, Lajos Tscheligi died aged ninety years old.
-He found his own artistic expression after an adventurous, passionate, rich and full life.
-He left a steadily growing group of deeply connected people, who enjoy his spiritual and emotional inspiration every day.